skrisliu/dtvus/README.md

     ACS Table DP05 (race and ethnicity, age), census tract level ACS Table S1901 (income), census tract level
     ACS Table DP04 (rent), census tract level

+After downloading the ACS table, please delete the 2nd row "description" and save them as the "clean" version used in the code.
+We prepared the exposure table (census tract, MODIS LST) here for the for the ease of use.

 ## Python Package Version
     numpy==1.24.3